NuclearPhoenixx/RouteryPi/README.md

 * You could add an automatic speedtest with [speedtest-cli-extras](https://github.com/HenrikBengtsson/speedtest-cli-extras) by utilizing crontab and outputting the results in a file.
 You'll have more convincing arguments when contacting your ISP in case something's not working again ;)

 * You could remove some unused software from your pi to decrease the disk size even more - although this will only clean up some 10s of MBytes.
+Raspbian Lite is already pretty slim.
 Stuff you could remove would be e.g. vim-common, triggerhappy, bluez and so on.
-You can get a list of all installed packages by typing ```apt list --installed```.
-Don't forget to do ```sudo apt autoremove``` afterwards!
+You can get a list of all installed packages by typing `apt list --installed`.
+Don't forget to do `sudo apt autoremove` afterwards!

 * You could also solder an external antenna onto the Pi if you aren't satisfied with it's range.
 The Pi Zero W has tiny solder pads for soldering a U.FL RF connector.
 Together with a small adapter cable you could use your standard WiFi antennas.
-You can read into this with a nice tutorial like this one: http://www.briandorey.com/post/Raspberry-Pi-Zero-W-external-antenna-mod
+You can read into this with a nice tutorial like this one: https://www.briandorey.com/post/raspberry-pi-zero-w-external-antenna-mod

-* Security related: Raspbian Stretch is **no longer vulnerable to the WPA2 Krack attack**.
+* Security related: Raspbian Stretch or newer is **no longer vulnerable to the WPA2 Krack attack**.
 Since the system got patched you are totally safe with using any Raspberry Pi as AP or client **as long as all your other devices are secure**.
 So please always update your system!